Tomb Raider: The Legend of Lara Croft: Development

 In January 2021, it was reported that Netflix had ordered an anime-style television series based on Tomb Raider.
 The series order is for two seasons and was produced by Crystal Dynamics, Legendary Television, dj2 Entertainment and Tractorpants.
 The series was animated by Powerhouse Animation Studios and additional animation by Korea's Red Dog Animation.
 Tasha Huo served as showrunner and executive produced alongside Dmitri M. Johnson, Timothy I. Stevenson, Howard Bliss and Jacob Robinson.
 The writers' room broke in May 2021.

 On October 25, 2024, Netflix renewed the series for a second season.
 Upon the second season renewal, it was stated that the second season will advance Lara's character, covering the topic of "a trail of stolen African Orisha masks" and will join forces with Sam, her best friend, along with possible punching of a shark, with Huo noting that the season will focus on building Lara's team.
-It was further stated that Huo, Johnson, Robinson, Dickinson, Hughes, Bliss, Chambers, and Hughes will remain as executive producers, while Michael Lawrence Goldberg joins for the second season, and Huo continues to serve as the series writer and showrunner.
+It was further stated that Huo, Johnson, Robinson, Dickinson, Hughes, Bliss, Chambers, and Hughes will remain as executive producers, while Mike Goldberg joins for the second season, and Huo continues to serve as the series writer and showrunner.
 In September 2025, the second season was confirmed as the final season of the series.

 Casting

 In September 2021, it was announced that Hayley Atwell would voice Lara Croft.
 Earl Baylon reprised his role as Jonah Maiava from the video game reboot trilogy.
 In October 2021, Allen Maldonado joined the cast as Lara's tech expert, Zip, a character who was first introduced in the 2000 game Tomb Raider: Chronicles, and had not appeared in the franchise since the 2008 game Tomb Raider: Underworld.
 The series also marks his first appearance in the reboot continuity.
+Before the series premiered, Maldonado first voiced the character for the 2022 attraction Tomb Raider: The Live Experience in Camden Market.